AlexLunaArceDev/UGFEE/README.md

   - `ALL ANALYTICS` is purposely defined loosely - it is up to you to track what the user has seen, and how they have interacted with the application!
 - `Flush()`es the data to a "source of truth" for analysis.
 In a real-world application, analytics would be aggregated to a tool such as MixPanel.
   - `LocalAnalyticsService` can simply print all the analytics you've collected to the console via Debug.Log, once the user clicks "Start Free Trial" on the Free Trial / Paywall UI Screens.

+Once you've implemented your `LocalAnalyticsService`, `Bind()` it to the ServiceLocator in `Bootstrapper.cs`.
+Use it throughout the application to gather analytics as you see fit.